Freddy-FT/BookStoreApp/README.md

 - **Backend** is located in the `backendfolder` where I define what backend it is.
 - **Frontend** is located in the `backendfolder` where I define what frontend it is.

+## Information

+**Features**

+- Login
+- Create Book
+- List all Books
+- See Details of a Book
+- Delete Book (only if you are the Author)
+- Update Book (only if you are the Author)
+- See Author Details